userfrosting/learn/pages/18.recipes/06.advanced-tutorial/02.extended/04.adding-ufmodal/docs.md

 ```

 ### Edit
 Both the create and edit controller functions have similar code so we will not cover similar snippets twice.
-Rather, we will be point out just the pieces that are unique.
+Again, we will only examine the pieces that are unique.

 #### `getModalEdit` function